aaronfbianchi/LSaO-visualizer/README.md

 Usage
 ---------------------
 * FFmpeg is required.
-* The oscilloscope generator only works with stereo files as it wouldn't make any sense to visualize a mono file with a stereo oscilloscope.
+* The Stereo Oscilloscope generator only works with stereo files as it wouldn't make any sense to visualize a mono file with a stereo oscilloscope.

 Tips if using on Windows
 -------------------------